A day in the life of a Chief Scientist

 How does a typical day start for you?

-A guest enjoying a workshop in the Science Centre with HX Expeditions
+A guest enjoying a workshop in the Science Centre

 Favourite thing about where you work?